QuantumQuaser/stock_preiction_final_project/README.md

 *Accuracy: 0.7963376507369362*

-In our final phase, we experimented with various thresholds for the LSTM model, seeking an optimal balance:
+In final phase, we experimented with various thresholds for the LSTM model, seeking an optimal balance:

 - **Threshold Variations**: Testing at 0.4, 0.5, and 0.6 showed different impacts on precision and recall.
 - **Precision-Recall Trade-Off**: Highlighting the ongoing challenge of balancing these two metrics.